This clarified the question for me, and I hope it helps in your understanding of this issue.

 Concordism is the error of taking scripture for scientific fact, which refers to “creationism” in the literal sense.
 This statement says “without embracing discredited concordism,” clearly a rejection of such theories.
 But the statement goes on to say that Christians have the “responsibility” to see science in the context of the “theology of creation.”
 That is to say, we must see science as the study of creation.
-Whatever the science tells us, we are studying creation, an a priori theological view of the knowledge.

 This section of the document goes on to explain that the human person is made to be in communion with the uncreated Persons of the Blessed Trinity, the Father, Son and Holy Spirit, a life of grace available to all human persons which unites us as the human race.
 It is thus inappropriate to speak of the Creator as an impersonal force or energy that created by imperative rather than free will.
 Creation ex nihilo is the act of a personal agent, acting freely and intelligently, thus the human person, made in the image of God, also has free will and intelligence.
 That is what the title of the section refers to, that this “stewardship of knowledge” requires us to view the scientific understanding of the created universe within the Christian vision.

-Thus, with respect to evolution, Catholic tradition affirms, in keeping with the teaching of St. Thomas Aquinas, that God is the cause not only of existence but also the cause of causes.
+With respect to evolution, Catholic tradition affirms, in keeping with the teaching of St. Thomas Aquinas, that God is the cause not only of existence but also the cause of causes.
 God enabled creatures (organisms) to act according to their natures and to bring about the end he intends.
 God sustains all those secondary causes in the unfolding of the natural order.
 If there is a degree of purpose and design revealed by empirically observable developments, as the Intelligent Design theories say, Catholic theologians see that discovery as an affirmation, rather than proof, entailed by faith in Divine Providence.
 We know the universe was created by God out of nothing by faith in Divine Revelation, not by science, and we understand the science within the context of that faith.